Back to Articles

 Filter-Based vs. FFT Octave

-However, some software programs can also use FFT data—which measures the frequency content linearly—and assign the energy to the proportional octave.
+However, the software can also use FFT data—which measures the frequency content linearly—and assign the energy to the proportional octave.
 This method is an efficient option when the engineer wants the spectrum values without the complexity of filter-based analysis.
 Still, FFT is only recommended if your computer cannot handle the filtered option.

 Frequency Weighting and Averaging